skycatchfire/emiller/README.md

 # emiller
-A customizable popup to encourage Mailchimp subscriptions.
+A customizable responsive popup to encourage Mailchimp subscriptions.

 ## Modifying
 - Download this repo as zip, open the demo.html file in the demo folder and go nuts.